marcoguerri/marcoguerri.github.io/_posts/2023-07-09-broadcom-pxe-write.markdown

 =======
 Broadcom tool exposes primarily two commands to manipule PXE OptionROM:
 * `B57UDIAG.EXE -c <ADAPTER> pxe <OPTION_ROM_BINARY>`
-* `B57UDIAG.EXE -c <ADAPTER> setpxe <FILE>`
+* setpxe -e\|-d` from `B57UDIAG.EXE -cmd prompt`

 There are more, for example to change the adapter PXE speed.
-This note will focus only on the two above. `pxe` enables support for booting PXE payloads off the NIC NVRAM, while `setpxe` overwrites the OptionROM binary.
+This note will focus only on the two above.  `pxe` overwrites the OptionROM binary, while `setpxe` enables support for booting PXE payloads off the NIC NVRAM.
 It is useful to dump the content of NVRAM before and after the invocation of both commands, to get an idea of which area of memory are manipulated. `ethtool` can do this with `raw on` flags:
 ```
-ethtool raw on
+$ ethtool -e <INTERFACE> raw on
 ```

 Running `pxe` command generates the the following binary differences: